stjanovitz/playground/logistic_regression/README.md

 The model generalizes well, especially as the number of maximum iterations increases.

 glmfit results:
-*	Classification error on training data: 0.1776
+*	Classification error on training data: 0.1711
-*	Classification error on test data: 0.1172
+*	Classification error on test data: 0.1034

-While glmfit had a higher classification error on the training data than my logistic regression model, it had a lower classification error on out of sample data. glmfit also computed the weights much faster than my logistic regression model:  the weights were computed by glmfit in less than second, whereas the weights computed by logistic_reg took much longer, as much as a couple of minutes for one million iterations of the algorithm.
+While glmfit had a higher classification error on the training data than my logistic regression model, it had a lower classification error on out of sample data. glmfit also computed the weights much faster than my logistic regression model:  the weights were computed by glmfit in less than second, whereas the weights computed by logistic_reg took longer, up to a minute for one million iterations of the algorithm.